moadel321/WisprWindows/README.md

 ## License

-[Insert your license information here]
+To do whatever you want with it license

 ## Acknowledgements